-Dixon, who developed a national reputation as a leading political operative, has served clients as diverse as former President Barack Obama, secretary of state Hillary Clinton, Transportation Secretary Pete Butigieg and Georgia gubernatorial candidate Stacy Abrams.
+Dixon, who developed a national reputation as a leading political operative, has served clients as diverse as former President Barack Obama, Secretary of State Hillary Clinton, Transportation Secretary Pete Buttigieg and Georgia gubernatorial candidate Stacy Abrams.

 She has organized locally for Atlantic City Mayor Marty Small, Sen. Cory Booker, Gov. Phil Murphy, late Sen. Jim Whelan, State Sen. Troy Singleton and U.S. Rep. Bonnie Watson-Coleman.

 She most recently worked for Tim Alexander in his bid to unseat Republican Jeff Van Drew for the U.S. Representative District 2 seat.